AyoCodess/ayocodess/README.md

 ### About Me

-I’m a full-stack typescript developer, Co-founder of the honeymoon app and Charity Co-founder of [stopholdingback](https://stopholdingback.org)
+I’m a full-stack typescript developer, Co-founder of [The Honeymoon App](https://thehoneymoonapp.comp and Charity Co-founder of [stopholdingback](https://stopholdingback.org)

-Most recently I've planned and built cross-platform systems and mobile applications at WP Tech, Sweden.
+Most recently I've planned and built cross-platform systems at WP Tech, Sweden.

 I'm Known for my collaborative and team-oriented nature and love working on projects that add value to society.